-Apply as a freshman if you are a first-time college student currently enrolled in high school, or concurrently enrolled in high school and a college (Running Start or Dual Enrollment program), or you have graduated from high school but have not attempted 12 or more college-level credits after completing high school or its equivalency.
+Apply as a freshman if you are a first-time, degree seeking college student currently enrolled in high school, or concurrently enrolled in high school and a college (Running Start or Dual Enrollment program), or you have graduated from high school but have not attempted 12 or more college-level credits after completing high school or its equivalency.

 Freshman Admission is a Three-Step Process

 To apply online or print a paper application, click an application link above and choose the term you would like to start.
 You can also apply to UM using the Common Application.